Conserved quantities and integrability for massless spinning particles in general relativity: Conformal Killing--Yano tensors and hidden symmetries

-Thus, $P_{\alpha\beta}=0$ off-shell, going beyond the statements in~\cite{Jezierski_2006}.
+Thus, $P_{\alpha\beta}=0$ off shell, going beyond the statements in~\cite{Jezierski_2006}.
 Note that while \cref{eq: dual CKY} holds, as $h$ is closed $f$ is KY and so $\zeta=0$.
-Moreover, in this case ${K}$ is a Killing tensor that generates the axial Killing vector \footnote{Note that \cref{eq: Killing tower} does not hold for the Schwarzschild metric where the right hand side gives zero ~\cite{hughston1973symmetries}.
+Moreover, in this case ${K}$ is a Killing tensor that generates the axial Killing vector \footnote{Note that \cref{eq: Killing tower} does not hold for the Schwarzschild metric where the right-hand side gives zero ~\cite{hughston1973symmetries}.
 However, the limit $a\to0$ in the Carter metric is a little subtle due to the choice of coordinates \cite[Sec.
 3.6]{Frolov2017}.}

 All of these equations are valid, independently of the Einstein--Maxwell equations, that is, for arbitrary metric functions $\Delta_r$ and $\Delta_y$.
 Thus, $h$ is called the principal tensor from which all other symmetries descend.
 In higher dimensions, this leads to a rich structure known as the Killing tower \cite{Frolov2017}.